dcavar/ESSLLI24_LLM_KG.github.io/README.md

 ## Abstract

-This course is intended to be an Advanced Course addressing Large Language Models, or in general Large Models (multi-modal) and Knowledge Representations for reasoning and semantic processing.
+This course is intended to be an Introductory Course addressing Large Language Models, or in general Large Models (multi-modal) and Knowledge Representations for reasoning and semantic processing.

 We address the following questions: